 Risk factors associated with chronic respiratory conditions can be behavioural, environmental or genetic.
 Risk factors that cannot be changed include age and genetic predisposition.
 Risk factors that can be changed include smoking; exposure to environmental fumes, carbon-based cooking and heating fuels; occupational hazards; poor nutrition; overweight/obesity; and sedentary lifestyle.

 COPD affects mainly middle-aged and older people.
 While it is occasionally reported in younger age groups, in those aged 45 and over there is more certainty that the condition is COPD and not another respiratory condition.
-The 2017–18 NHS estimates that 464,000 (4.8%) Australians aged 45 and over had COPD (ABS 2019).
-However, a large international study (Burden of Obstructive Lung Disease—BOLD), which used lung function testing plus self‑reported questionnaires of nearly 10,000 people, estimated that the prevalence of COPD in Australia was 7.5% for people aged 40 and over and 30% for people aged 75 and over (Toelle et al. 2013).
+The 2017–18 NHS estimated that 464,000 (4.8%) Australians aged 45 and over had COPD (ABS 2019).
+A range of estimates of the prevalence of COPD have been derived from different surveys (for example, Toelle et al. 2013).
 It is important to note that accurately estimating the prevalence of COPD requires clinical testing.

 During the last decade:

 This figure shows the prevalence of asthma and COPD (for ages 45 and above) by sex from 2007–08 to 2017–18.
 In general, the prevalence of asthma and COPD has increased during last decade, from 9.9% of the population in 2007–08 to 11% of the population in 2017–18 for asthma, and from 3.9% of the population in 2007-08 to 4.6% of the population in 2017-18 for COPD.

 The prevalence of asthma and COPD varied by sex and age (Figure 2):